How to Write an Index for Your Paper?

 Ways for Creating an Index

-In an ideal world, one of the best and fastest ways for creating an index is to look for an indexer you could hire i.e. a person who earns their living creating indexes.
-Indeed, most good indexers are never happier than when they are given the puzzling job of creating a well-structured and comprehensive index.
-However, often people do not have enough time or money to hire an indexer, and you - the writer – will have to create your own index.
+In an ideal world, one of the best and fastest ways to create an index is to look for an indexer you could hire, i.e., a person who earns a living creating indexes.
+Indeed, most good indexers are never happier than when tasked with creating a comprehensive, well-structured index.
+However, people often do not have enough time or money to hire an indexer, and you - the writer – must create your index.
 If you have never created an index before, the following are a few useful tips to get you started:

 writie an index

 1. Begin by marking out the main headings for your topic.
 Include one index entry or more for each heading.
-Remember to give some consideration to capitalization.
-As a rule of thumb, lower case letters should be used except in the case of proper nouns.
-This system is a good starting point for doing the first round through the document you want to index.
+Remember to consider capitalization.
+As a rule, lowercase letters should be used except for proper nouns.
+This system is a good starting point for the first round through the document you want to index.

-2. Think about any additional words or word combinations that users are likely to search under to find particular topics.
-Go back over your topic’s main headings once again and think about what additional words a user might associate with this topic.
+2. Consider any additional words or word combinations that users will likely search under to find particular topics.
+Review your topic’s main headings again and think about what additional words a user might associate with this topic.
 If, for instance, a topic is about rebooting a computer, you may want to add a further entry under the term “restart” for people who may be familiar with this particular term.

 3. Try looking for keywords in every topic.
-Go through every topic trying to pick out keywords that users might use in their searches.
-This could include the title (or name) of menus, windows, dialog boxes, or less familiar terms, for any topic that has a definition of the applicable term included.
+Go through every topic to select keywords that users might use in their searches.
+This could include the title (or name) of menus, windows, dialog boxes, or less familiar terms for any topic that has a definition of the applicable term included.

 4. See if you can develop synonyms for keywords.
 Look for synonyms for any keywords you selected in the last round.
 Think about your users and the terms that might be better known to them.

-5. Do a bit of brainstorming to find additional words that a user might use in their search.
-Consider the product you have been writing about and then do some brainstorming to see if you can come up with any additional words that users might search under.
+5. Do some brainstorming to find additional words that users might use in their search.
+Consider the product you have been writing about, and then brainstorm to see if you can come up with any additional words that users might search under.

 6. Read back over your index when you have completed it.
-As is the case with all types of writing, make sure you read back over your index once you have created it, checking carefully for typos and spelling mistakes.
+As is the case with all types of writing, ensure you read back over your index once you have created it, checking carefully for typos and spelling mistakes.

 TOP Quality THESIS Writing